nsairakesh/sree_gardens/README.md

 # Sree Gardens
 This is a website done for Sree Gardens Real Estate project.
-If you want to report any changes to the current website then report it [here](https://github.com/nsairakesh/sree_gardens/blob/master/Current_work.md).
+If you want to report any changes to the current website then report it [here](https://github.com/nsairakesh/sree_gardens/blob/master/Current_work.md) or create an issue.

 #Layout
  This is the website design layout.
 Additional information is also available named under [content.md](https://github.com/nsairakesh/sree_gardens/blob/master/contents.md).